cypress-io/circleci-orb/docs/examples.md

 ## custom-executor

-Use any executor to run the job defined by the orb.
+Use any executor to run the job defined by the orb, such as a custom Docker image name, or a Docker image from https://github.com/cypress-io/cypress-docker-images.
 Assumes the executor has all OS dependencies necessary to run Cypress.

 ```yaml
 version: 2.1